JayHaroo/JayHaroo/README.md

 - 👋 Hi, I’m @JayHaroo
 - 👀 I’m interested in Graphic Design and Programming
 - 🌱 I’m currently learning and Studying in College!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on schoolworks with my classmates.
-- 📫 How to reach me ...
+- 📫 How to reach me contact me via my social media!

 <!---
 JayHaroo/JayHaroo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.